hoohsh/jetson-dli-coke/README.md

 ## 4. Capturing Images

-To capture an image with the camera, use the following command: nvgstcapture-1.0 --mode=1 --camsrc=0 --cap-dev-node=0 --automate --capture-auto
+To perform automatic capture, use the following command: nvgstcapture-1.0 --mode=1 --camsrc=0 --cap-dev-node=0 --automate --capture-auto

-Once the camera is active, press J on the keyboard to capture an image.
+Once the camera is active, press J on the keyboard to capture an image: nvgstcapture-1.0 --mode=1 --camsrc=0 --cap-dev-node=0

 ![image](https://github.com/user-attachments/assets/912c2915-a036-475b-b730-597fbb7ac841)